sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

  * New function {{{random_element}}} for returning a random element of a number field (Alex Ghitza).

  * Elliptic curve function {{{integral_points()}}} misses some points (John Cremona) -- Francois Glineur reported that for the elliptic curve {{{20160bg2}}}, the output of {{{integral_points()}}} misses the points {{{x = 168}}} and {{{x = 381}}}.
 This problem has been narrowed down to the function {{{point_preprocessing()}}}, and the bug is now fixed.

+ * Elliptic curve (Robert Bradshaw) -- Support for the construction of an elliptic curve via a Weierstrass equation.
+The Weierstrass equation can be passed as an argument to {{{EllipticCurve()}}}.

 == Optional Packages ==